sblinn/employee-database/Employee Database 4.10/README.md

 # employee-database

-Still a work in progress.
-Employee Information Database using Java and basic SQL.
+2021 (written prior to joining the Software Guild) Employee Information Database using Java and basic SQL.

-To execute, run Application.java.
 TestArena.java contains some fields used to create new random Employees for testing.